smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 the email message text.

-\*HEX Dynamic Variables are restricted to accept only new values specified in the format X\'hh\', where \'h\' is a valid character used to represent a nibble (half byte) of a character in the computer data format of the hexadecimal numbering system.
+\*HEX Dynamic Variables are restricted to accept only new values specified in the format X'hh', where 'h' is a valid character used to represent a nibble (half byte) of a character in the computer data format of the hexadecimal numbering system.

-Characters representing hex values are limited to \'0 - 9\' and/or \'A -
+Characters representing hex values are limited to '0 - 9' and/or 'A -
-F\'.
-For example, the Carriage Return control character is represented in this EBCDIC data format: X\'0D\'.
+F'.
+For example, the Carriage Return control character is represented in this EBCDIC data format: X'0D'.

 ## \*DTAARA Function Code